ibm-cloud-docs/vpc/instance_metadata_vpc_security_bp.md

 ## Limit trusted profiles for compute resource identities
 {: #imd-limit-trusted-profiles}

-Limit trusted profiles that you create for compute resource identities.
+Limit trusted profiles that you create for compute resource identities in IAM.
 Optionally, don't assign a compute resource identity to an instance.

 When you [remove trusted profiles](/docs/account?topic=account-trusted-profile-update&interface=ui#remove-tp-console){: ui}[remove trusted profiles](/docs/account?topic=account-trusted-profile-update&interface=cli#remove-tp-cli){: cli}[remove trusted profiles](/docs/account?topic=account-trusted-profile-update&interface=api#remove-tp-api){: api}, compute resources and federated users are unlinked from the profile, and can no longer apply the trusted profile identity.